 - Colorless display

-The same I wrote when reviewing the ELEMNT ROAM also applies to BOLT v1.
-It’s easy to use and intuitive, you can customize it via the ELEMNT app, and it also offers a display with good readability in direct sunlight.
+Wahoo ELEMNT BOLT v1 offers the same level of intuitiveness as the ELEMNT ROAM.
+It’s easy to use and intuitive.
+You can customize it via the ELEMNT app, and it also offers a display with good readability in direct sunlight.

-However, this display is much smaller than ROAM (2.2in vs. 2.7in) and is colorless.
+However, this display is colorless and much smaller than ROAM (2.2in vs. 2.7in).
 Additionally, BOLT v1 can’t re-calculate your route when you go off track.

 Unboxing & Setup